College of Education and Human Development

-The Didactic Program in Nutrition and Dietetics (DPND) is designed to prepare students for careers as registered dietitians working in wellness, disease prevention and nutrition therapy settings.
+The Didactic Program in Nutrition and Dietetics (DPND) is designed to prepare students for careers as Registered Dietitians/Registered Dietitian Nutritionists (RD/RDN) working in wellness, disease prevention and nutrition therapy settings.
 Alternative career paths include healthcare foodservice management, public health and the medical food industry.
 Through a program committed to continual review, evaluation and improvement, the DPND provides the learning opportunities to achieve the core knowledge requirements defined by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-Our program has approximately 115 students and offers a close-knit environment with four registered dietitians teaching upper-division classes.
-The ratio of faculty to students in the typical upper-division classes (25-30) makes it possible for faculty to get to know students and be available for assistance and advising outside of class time.
+Our program offers a close-knit environment with registered dietitians teaching upper-division classes.
+The ratio of faculty to students in the typical upper-division classes makes it possible for faculty to get to know students and be available for assistance and advising outside of class time.
 Students get to know each other by taking many classes together and often form strong bonds which persist after graduation.

 Radford University graduates are accepted in dietetic internships and graduate school programs all over the United States.
 Alumni are working in a wide variety of dietetics specialties from medical nutrition therapy to retail marketing to health and wellness.

 Watch this PowerPoint Presentation to find out if a major in Nutrition and Dietetics at RU is a good fit for you.
 Available at: https://breeze.radford.edu/nutr-goodfit/ (Adobe Flashplayer required)

 Admission and Progression Requirements for Nutrition and Dietetics

 - Admission Criteria for Nutrition and Dietetics upper division coursework:

 - Official transcripts reflecting a cumulative GPA of 3.0 or better from all post-secondary schools attended including RU.

 - Completion of the following prerequisites with a grade of C or better:

 - BIOL 105 - Biology for Health Sciences